Bitcicoin (BITCI) Price Reaches $0.0022 on Major Exchanges

 See the Features tab for additional information.”

-It is usually not presently possible to purchase alternative cryptocurrencies such as Bitcicoin directly using U.S. dollars.
-Investors seeking to acquire Bitcicoin should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Bitcicoin using one of the exchanges listed above.
+It is usually not possible to buy alternative cryptocurrencies such as Bitcicoin directly using US dollars.
+Investors seeking to trade Bitcicoin should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Coinbase, Gemini or GDAX.
+Investors can then use their newly-acquired Ethereum or Bitcoin to buy Bitcicoin using one of the aforementioned exchanges.

 Receive News & Updates for Bitcicoin Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Bitcicoin and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.